Please contact trip leader in advance if you are planning to go on a field trip.

 Leader: Carol Majors (484-883-8311, carolmajors@gmail.com)

 Note: A walk along the Brandywine Creek in Delaware.
-The walk is about 2 miles over fairly even terrain.
-New bridge over stream crossing.
+The walk is about 2 miles over fairly even terrain with a bridge to cross a stream.

 Every Thursday Morning Exton Park, Exton, PA